 HIPAA compliance is a challenge for every healthcare organization.
 The industry took note in April when Amazon announced new HIPAA-compliant features for its Alexa digital assistant.
-These features represent a step forward in the potential for smart speaker technology to meet growing demands from patients for easy access to information when it comes to their health.
+These features represent a step forward in the potential for smart speaker technology to meet growing demands from patients for easy access to health information.

-“It’s certainly an evolving wave in healthcare, and there are a lot of entities developing a variety of uses for voice assistants,” says Leeann Habte, a partner at Best Best & Krieger, a law firm that specializes in digital information management.
-“Some of the current apps are scheduling appointments and doing other things that are lower risk, but if we think about potential uses, will the technology be adequate in terms of voice recognition to fully ensure the integrity of information provided?”
+“It’s certainly in healthcare, and there are many developing uses for voice assistants,” says Leeann Habte, partner at Best Best & Krieger, a law firm that specializes in digital information management.
+“Some of the current apps schedule appointments and do things that are lower risk, but if we think about potential uses, will voice recognition be adequate to ensure the integrity of information provided?”

 As capabilities expand, some observers expect more questions about the integrity of patient information.
-Voice-enabled digital assistants offer plenty of promise for both patients and care providers, but these solutions must first address concerns about how they handle data.
-Users must be satisfied that these devices are trustworthy in how they collect, store and use data, especially regarding electronic health records.
+Voice-enabled digital assistants offer promise for both patients and care providers, but must first address privacy concerns.
+Users must be satisfied that the devices can safely collect, store and use data, especially data in electronic health records.

 MORE FROM HEALTHTECH: Find out how voice activation and virtual assistants are modernizing health and senior care.

 Digital Assistants Make for a Natural Fit with Consumers

 In April, Providence St. Joseph Health (PSJH), based in Renton, Wash., began allowing patients to make same-day medical appointments and manage healthcare visits using Alexa-enabled devices.
 Maryam Gholami, vice president of product and design at PSJH’s digital innovation group, says the company partnered with Amazon because it’s the first tech company to offer HIPAA-compliant features.